NCBI-Codeathons/SWIGG/README.md

 ![hot and scary](hot_and_scary.jpg)

-We hope to show that you don't need massive amounts of compute and super fancy algorithms to find graph genomes useful.
+We hope to show that **you don't need massive amounts of compute and super fancy algorithms to find graph genomes useful.**

-We can construct graph genomes of a small portion of the genome that can still lead to interesting insights and can be built, rendered, and analyzed using memory and compute power equivalent to that of a local-CPU.
+We can construct graph genomes of a small portion of the genome that can still lead to interesting insights and can be built, rendered, and analyzed using **memory and compute power equivalent to that of a local-CPU.**  We also want to be able to use **publicly accessible, easy-to-obtain data.**

 ## Aims

-We want to be able to build a graph representation of and visualize a highly variable portion of the genome.
+We want to be able to build a graph representation of and visualize genomes (or portions of genomes) where structural variation might be a major contributor to overall variation.

-Aim 1: Build a graph of the MHC region in the human genome using the 8 alternative sequences from HGR38.
+Aim 1: Build a graph representation of a genome (or part of one).

 Aim 2: Visualize this graph!

-Aim 3: Validate how well the graph representation works using simulations (deleting/inserting/mutating bases from these alternative reference sequences) or sequences from alternative dataset (1kg).
+Aim 3: Validate how well the graph representation works using simulations (deleting/inserting/mutating bases from these alternative reference sequences) or sequences from alternative dataset.

-Aim 4: Extend to another region, or use alternative dataset (1kg) to train/construct the graph.
+Aim 4: Extend to another region, or use alternative dataset to train/construct the graph.

+## Data

+- 8 alternative MHC sequences from HGR38.

+- Los Alamos Labs list of HIV sequences.

+- Yeast genome?

 ## Algorithm